You’re moments away from writing the best administrative assistant cover letter out there.

 Here's an administrative assistant cover letter sample and a matching resume.

-Want to write your IT cover letter fast?
+Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your administrative assistant resume.
 See actionable examples and get expert tips along the way.

 Administrative Assistant Cover Letter for a Resume—See more cover letter templates and create your cover letter here.